 . |-- core |-- index.php |-- modules | `-- custom | `-- ud_migrations_first | |-- migrations | | `-- udm_first.yml | `-- ud_migrations_first.info.yml

 YAML is a key-value format with optional nesting of elements.
-They are very sensitive to white spaces and indentation.
-For example, they require at least one space character after the colon symbol (:) that separates the key from the value.
+It is very sensitive to white spaces and indentation.
+For example, it requires at least one space character after the colon symbol (:) that separates the key from the value.
 Also, note that each level in the hierarchy is indented by two spaces exactly.
 A common source of errors when writing migrations is improper spacing or indentation of the YAML files.

 In this example, we are using the `embedded_data` source plugin.
 It allows you to define the data to migrate right inside the definition file.
 To configure it, you define a `data_rows` key whose value is an array of all the elements you want to migrate.
 Each element might contain an arbitrary number of key-value pairs representing “columns” of data to be imported.

 A common use case for the `embedded_data` plugin is testing of the Migrate API itself.
 Another valid one is to create default content when the data is known in advance.
-I often present introduction to Drupal workshops.
-To save time, I use this plugin to create nodes which are later used in the views creation explanation.
+I often present Drupal site building workshops.
+To save time, I use this plugin to create nodes which are later used when explaining how to create Views.
 Check this repository for an example of this.
+Note that it uses a different directory structure to store the migrations.
+This will be explained in a future blog post. for an example of this.
 Note that it uses a different directory structure to define the migrations.
 That will be explained in future blog posts.

 For the destination, we are using the `entity:node` plugin which allows you to create nodes of any content type.
 The `default_bundle` key indicates that all nodes to be created will be of type “Basic page”, by default.
 It is important to note that the value of the `default_bundle` key is the machine name of the content type.
 You can find it at `/admin/structure/types/manage/page`.
 In general, the Migrate API uses machine names for the values.
 As we explore the system, we will point out when they are used and where to find the right ones.

 In the process section, you map columns from the source to node properties and fields.
-The keys are entity property names or the field machine names.
+The keys are entity property names or the fields' machine names.
 In this case, we are setting values for the `title` of the node and its `body` field.
 You can find the field machine names in the content type configuration page: `/admin/structure/types/manage/page/fields`.
-Values can be copied directly from the source or transformed via process plugins.
+During the migration, values can be copied directly from the source or transformed via process plugins.
 This example makes a verbatim copy of the values from the source to the destination.
 The column names in the source are not required to match the destination property or field name.
 In this example, they are purposely different to make them easier to identify.

 Running the migration